uncognic/circuitchat/docs/CONFIG.md

-# Configuration
+# Configuration reference

-A `circuitchat.toml` file is created next to the binary on first run:
+The config file is created automatically next to the binary on first run (`circuitchat.toml`).
+It is a standard TOML file.

+## Default config

 ```toml
 [identity]